I’ve previously written about delighting in God – and have received so many requests to follow up on those posts.

 We don’t seek out His presents; we learn to thoroughly enjoy His presence.

 If you grew up in church and feel as though you were never taught how to connect to God, no worries!
 You can begin today!
 Growing up, we didn’t have the resources we have today.
-Literally, today, you have information with just a click of a computer button.
+Literally, today, you have information with just a click of a computer button or touch of a screen.
 Study your Bible, look at compelling Christian articles that are offered online, download the Youversion Bible app and read some great Bible Reading Plans, and ask God to come alive to you.
 He’s faithful!

 So how do I begin to treasure and delight in God?